ethersphere/bee/CODINGSTYLE.md

 - Replacing the embedded type, even with an alternative that satisfies the same interface, is a breaking change.

-Although writing these delegate methods is tedious, the additional effort hides an implementation detail, leaves more opportunities for change, and also eliminates indirection for discovering the full List interface in documentation.
+Although writing these delegate methods is tedious, the additional effort hides an implementation detail, leaves more opportunities for change and also eliminates indirection for discovering the full List interface in documentation.

 ## Avoid Using Built-In Names

 The Go [language specification] outlines several built-in, [predeclared identifiers] that should not be used as names within Go programs.

 Depending on context, reusing these identifiers as names will either shadow the original within the current lexical scope (and any nested scopes) or make affected code confusing.
 In the best case, the compiler will complain; in the worst case, such code may introduce latent, hard-to-grep bugs.

   [language specification]: https://golang.org/ref/spec
   [predeclared identifiers]: https://golang.org/ref/spec#Predeclared_identifiers